TommyPKeane/jupyter_notebooks/README.md

 The computer's gonna let you do whatever you wanna do and it's only gonna do what you told it.
 But if you didn't know what you told it, or you accidentally said some things out of order, nothing's gonna stop you from continuing along that path, unaware of the consequences until you (hopefully) decide to shutdown and run everything (in order) from scratch.

 In normal Python development, when you call `python -m my_pkg.my_module` or `python ./my_module.py` you're calling the interpreter once.
 If it errors out or fails, it stops.
 If it succeeds, it stops.
-When you call your code again, the interpreter runs again. `python` is the interpreter, that's the "kernel".
-If you get an error in a Jupyter notebook, it'll tell you, but it might not stop the "kernel".
+When you call your code again, the interpreter runs again. `python` is the interpreter, that's the "kernel", and it only ever runs once.

+If you get an error in a Jupyter Notebook, it'll tell you, but it might __not__ stop the "kernel".
 You can actually "correct" errors without restarting the "kernel", depending on how bad the error is or not.
 But then what about all those aliases?
 Are they gone?
 Did you overwrite them?

 What if you wrote your code and created 10 new aliases, but it fails and the "kernel" keeps running, so now 9 of the 10 aliases are in memory, but the 10th one failed so it didn't get created.
 Now you go back, look at your code, find the bug, and rewrite that cell, but this time you only need 4 aliases.
 The 10th one never got created, but you have 5 aliases that were created that you now deleted from your Notebook.
 Are they gone?
 Nope!
 There's a pretty good chance they're just sitting there in the "kernel", and you can still reference them, even though they're not declared anywhere in your current code.